tiksem/KotlinSpirit/README.md

     }
 }.toRule()
 ```
-Please not, that `toRule` is used to convert the grammar to a rule.
+Note: `toRule` is used to convert the grammar to a rule.